Assistant Curator, Botany

 Recent Blog Posts

 Heberling, J.M. & Burke, D.J.
 (2019) Utilizing herbarium specimen roots to quantify historical mycorrhizal communities.
-Applications in Plant Sciences, in press.
-[Special issue: Methods in Belowground Botany]
+Applications in Plant Sciences, 7(4): e2213.
+Special issue: Methods in Belowground Botany [online – open access]

 Heberling, J.M., Cassidy, S.T., Fridley, J.D. & Kalisz, S. (2019) Carbon gain phenologies of spring-flowering perennials in a deciduous forest indicate a novel niche for a widespread invader.
 New Phytologist 221: 778-788.